 For the buyer, the more money involved, the higher the risk, and the greater the hunger for substantiated information about the business.
-You on the other hand are keen not to give your secrets away too early, when there’s no commitment on the buyer’s part.
+You on the other hand, are keen not to give your secrets away too early when there’s no commitment on the buyer’s part.
 If this confidential information were to leak into the wrong hands it could be very damaging to your business.
 Things like pricing policy, customer names and trade secrets.

 The Sales Memorandum aims to strike a realistic balance between these important considerations.
 It’s not your Business Plan.
 But then it’s not a sales brochure either.
 It’s somewhere in between.

 It’s also why a Sales Memorandum is used hand-in-hand with a Non-Disclosure Agreement (NDA).
-You are strongly advised not to distribute the Sales Memorandum to prospective buyer without first receiving a signed copy of an NDA.
+You are strongly advised not to distribute the Sales Memorandum to a prospective buyer without first receiving a signed copy of an NDA.
 This legally binding document forbids them to pass on any information contained in your Sales Memorandum to a third party without your prior agreement.

 Related: Legal Steps to Selling a Business

 Another useful tip is to give each Sales Memorandum document a unique number, published on each page, before releasing it to a prospect.
 To demonstrate that you’re serious about protecting your proprietary knowledge.